Ulvi Cemal Erkin: Biography

 Ulvi Cemal Erkin's aptitude for music was noticed at an early age by his mother, herself a pianist.
 His father was a senior civil servant in the Ottoman administration, contracted sepsis and died when the Erkin was seven.
+Ulvi Cemal had two older brothers, Feridun Cemal and Adnan Cemal.
 The widowed mother and her three sons took refuge at the mansion of the maternal grandfather also a high-ranking official of the declining Ottoman Empire and an intellectual.

 Erkin took his first piano lessons from Mercenier, a Frenchman, and later from Adinolfi; then, a renowned professor of music in Istanbul.
 He graduated from Galatasaray High School.
 Concurrent with his studies at the Galatasaray High School dispensing education in the French language, he pursued his efforts in the path of becoming a musician and availed himself of every opportunity which could contribute to his aspirations.

 The newly founded republic was aiming to expand modernisation and westernisation to every aspect of life, including music.
 Atatürk had long pondered a renovation also in this domain and was very keen on seeing it in progress.
 To this end, scholarships were being given to gifted young students in European academic institutions.
 Ulvi Cemal Erkin was 19 years old when he won the contest of the Ministry of Education and was awarded a scholarship to study music in Paris, together with two other students, Cezmi Rifki Erinc and Ekrem Zeki Un in 1925.
 He studied in the Paris Conservatory and the Ecole Normale de Musique.
 He studied piano with Isidor Philipp, and composition with Jean and Noël Gallon and Nadia Boulanger at the Paris Conservatoire and the École Normale de Musique.

 Upon his return to Turkey in 1930, he began teaching at the Musiki Muallim Mektebi (School of Musical Education).
 He met his wife Ferhunde Erkin (née Remzi) there.
 On September 29, 1932, he married her, herself a pianist, graduate of the Leipzig Conservatory, and his colleague at the school in Ankara.
 She became his muse and best interpreter and they shared a lifetime of dedicated endeavours to encourage and train young musicians with the scanty means afforded to institutions and to build up audiences of polyphonic music throughout Anatolia.